Raccoons Damaging Your Roof? Are You Covered Under Your Policy?

 Last week, I wrote about whether a tarp constitutes a part of the structure during repairs.
-In response, Jeff Petrucci of Bloomfield Construction, posted a very interesting question which lead to this week’s topic: Whether roof damage caused by a raccoon is covered under an insurance policy?
+In response, Jeff Petrucci of Bloomfield Construction, posted a very interesting question which lead to this week’s topic: Whether roof damage caused by a raccoon is covered under an insurance policy.

 Many policyholders are surprised to find out a raccoon is living or nesting in their attic or roof.
 They usually learn of their unwanted tenants only after the creatures have damaged their home.
-The following picture is an example the type of damage that raccoons can cause to a roof.

 This type of damage is far too common and is a gateway to even more damage, including ensuing water and wind damage.
 Policyholders should make sure their policies cover this type of loss.